There are a lot of places to quickly post some content. It's quick, convenient but ultimately bad for you and your work.

 Prepare your content

 I'd always opt for Markdown when writing technical blogs.
-It's very light, unobtrusive, supports inline code and code blocks, can be massively augmented with MDX and can be written in all kinds of editors very quickly.
+It's very light, unobtrusive, supports inline code and code blocks, can be massively augmented with MDX, can understand plain old HTML, and can be written in all kinds of editors very quickly.
 It also keeps your content very portable and readable even it's not parsed.

 If you really love using a CMS, there are plenty of headless options that will let you keep your rich editor and still produce a static site via the JAM stack.